 If yogurt is your snack of choice, opt for plain and flavor it with unsweetened fruit, such as berries or peaches.

-Summary Yogurt is a good source of protein, which helps curb hunger.
+Yogurt is a good source of protein, which helps curb hunger.
 It’s also rich in calcium, which has been linked to better sleep.
-A 6-ounce (170-gram) container of plain, nonfat yogurt has only 94 calories.
+A 6-oz (170-g) container of plain, nonfat yogurt has only 104 calories.

 Tortillas can be filled in any number of ways to satisfy late-night hunger.

-If you need something a little heartier, try adding leftover chopped chicken breast, leafy greens and dried cranberries.
+If you need something a little heartier, try adding chopped chicken breast, leafy greens, and dried cranberries.

-Summary A small, whole-grain tortilla is a blank slate for a healthy late-night snack, at only 94 calories.
+A medium whole grain tortilla is a blank slate for a healthy late-night snack, at only 140 calories.
 Just add nutritious toppings or fillings, such as hummus and leftover chicken breast, and enjoy.

 Eating some carbs like half an apple or some raisins together with pumpkin seeds encourages your body to route the tryptophan in the seeds to your brain to make melatonin.

-In a small, preliminary, one-week study, some participants consumed 250 mg of tryptophan from pumpkin seeds daily, plus carbs in the form of a nutrition bar.
-These people slept 5% better and spent less time awake (44).
+In a small, preliminary, 1-week study from 2005, some participants consumed 250 mg of tryptophan from pumpkin seeds daily.
+They also had carbs in the form of a nutrition bar.
+These people slept 5% better and spent less time awake.

 Larger studies are needed to confirm these results.
-Still, it’s encouraging that tryptophan from a food, such as pumpkin seeds, may have a similar effect to pure, supplemental tryptophan.
+Still, it’s encouraging that tryptophan from a food, like pumpkin seeds, may have a similar effect to pure, supplemental tryptophan.

-Summary Pumpkin seeds are rich in magnesium and tryptophan, which may help support sleep, particularly when eaten with carbs, such as raisins or fresh fruit.
-A 1-ounce (28-gram) serving of pumpkin seeds has 146 calories.
+Pumpkin seeds are rich in magnesium and tryptophan, which may help support sleep, particularly when eaten with carbs, such as raisins or fresh fruit.
+A 1-oz (28-g) serving of pumpkin seeds has 158 calories.

-Edamame, which are unripe, green soybeans, can be purchased fresh or frozen.
+Edamame are unripe, green soybeans.
+They can be purchased fresh or frozen.

 For a simple, late-night snack, toss fresh or thawed, shelled edamame with a bit of salt and pepper.
 You don’t even need to cook them.
-A half-cup (113-gram) serving has 150 calories (10).
+A half-cup (78-g) serving has 94 calories (

 Alternatively, you can buy dry-roasted edamame, which is similar to fully mature, roasted soybeans (soy nuts).
-One-fourth cup (30 grams) has 130 calories (10).
+A 1/4-cup (30 g) has 130 calories (

-Edamame is a good source of protein, which includes a notable amount of the amino acid tryptophan (25).
+Edamame is a good source of protein, which includes a notable amount of tryptophan (

 To help shuttle the tryptophan to your brain to make melatonin, pair the edamame with carbs.

-For example, use edamame instead of garbanzo beans in your favorite hummus recipe and spread it on whole-grain toast or pair dry-roasted edamame with dried fruit.
+For example, use edamame instead of garbanzo beans in your favorite hummus recipe.
+Spread it on whole grain toast, or pair dry-roasted edamame with dried fruit.

-Summary Green soybeans, known as edamame, are a good source of protein, including the amino acid tryptophan.
-Buy them fresh, frozen or dry-roasted.
-One-half cup (113 grams) of fresh edamame has 150 calories, while dry-roasted edamame are higher in calories.
+Green soybeans, known as edamame, are a good source of protein, including tryptophan.
+Buy them fresh, frozen, or dry-roasted.
+One-half cup (78 g) of fresh edamame has 94 calories, while a 1/4-cup (30 g) of dry-roasted edamame has 130 calories.

 Eggs are incredibly versatile and can be used in a variety of snacks, depending on how much time and effort you want to put in.

-For example, keep some hard-boiled eggs on hand in your refrigerator for a quick snack or to turn them into egg salad as a spread for crackers.
+For example, keep some hard-boiled eggs on hand for a quick snack.
+You can also turn them into egg salad and spread them on crackers.

 There are also many grain-free, scrambled-egg muffin recipes online.
 These tasty treats can often be frozen and reheated at a later point in a muffin pan or your microwave.

-One large egg has just 72 calories and supplies 6 grams of hunger-satisfying protein, including 83 mg of tryptophan (45).
+One large egg has just 72 calories and supplies 6 g of hunger-satisfying protein, including 83 mg of tryptophan (

 If you’re looking for a large snack serving that doesn’t pack a lot of calories, reach for fresh strawberries.

-One cup (166 grams) of sliced strawberries has only 53 calories.
-At that rate, you could enjoy two cups and still stay well below the recommended 200-calorie limit for late-night snacks (46).
+One cup (166 g) of sliced strawberries has only 53 calories.
+At that rate, you could enjoy two cups and still stay well below the recommended 200-calorie limit for late-night snacks (

-Alternatively, pair a cup (166 grams) of sliced strawberries with 1 ounce (28 grams) of brie.
-The cheese adds 94 calories and about 6 grams of hunger-satisfying protein (47).
+Alternatively, pair 1 cup (166 g) of sliced strawberries with 1 ounce (28 grams) of brie.
+The cheese adds 94 calories and about 6 grams of hunger-satisfying protein (

-Summary Fresh strawberries are great when you want a visually-satisfying, large serving for few calories.
-Pairing them with brie provides protein to help satisfy hunger longer.
-One cup (166 grams) of strawberries with a 1-ounce (28-gram) side of brie has only 147 calories.
+Fresh strawberries are great when you want a visually satisfying, large snack for a few calories.
+Pairing them with brie provides protein, which helps satisfy hunger longer.
+One cup (166 g) of strawberries with a 1-oz (28-g) side of brie has only 147 calories.

 If you’re truly hungry late at night — rather than just bored or stressed — eating a snack under 200 calories shouldn’t tip the scales.

-Whole, minimally processed foods like berries, kiwis, goji berries, edamame, pistachios, oatmeal, plain yogurt and eggs make easy, tasty and healthy late-night snacks.
+Whole, minimally processed foods make easy, tasty, and healthy late-night snacks.

-Many of these foods even contain sleep-supportive compounds, including tryptophan, serotonin, melatonin, magnesium and calcium.
+Many of these foods even contain sleep-supportive compounds.